survivejs/webpack-book/manuscript/building/01_source_maps.md

 W> If you are using any `UglifyJsPlugin` and want source maps, you need to enable `sourceMap: true` for the plugin.
 Otherwise, the result won't be what you might expect.
 You have to do this with other plugins and loaders that emit source maps as well. *css-loader* is a good example.

-## Source Maps for Styling

-If you want to enable source maps for styling files, you can achieve this by enabling the `sourceMap` option.
-The same idea works with style loaders such as *css-loader*, *sass-loader*, and *less-loader*.

-The *css-loader* is [known to have issues](https://github.com/webpack-contrib/css-loader/issues/232) when you are using relative paths in imports.
-To overcome this problem, you should set an absolute public path (`output.publicPath`) that resolves to the server url.

 ## `SourceMapDevToolPlugin` and `EvalSourceMapDevToolPlugin`

 If you want more control over source map generation, it is possible to use the `SourceMapDevToolPlugin` or `EvalSourceMapDevToolPlugin` instead.
 The latter is a more limited alternative, and as stated by its name, it is useful for generating `eval` based source maps.